Contingencyplana/toyfoundry_ai_0/planning/toyfoundry/production_plan.md

 ## 7. Next Steps

-1. Run telemetry quilt loom rollups nightly and feed reports into Order 2025-10-12-007 follow-ups.
+1. Run mint and composite telemetry quilt loom rollups nightly and feed reports into Order 2025-10-12-008 follow-ups.
 2. Extend Forge adapters to hydrate manifests with recipe packs and push results to toysoldiers.
 3. Formalise promotion criteria and connect to doctrine archives for long-term storage.